The Urban Streams Monitoring Program (USMP)

 of Bellingham.
 Data is used to detect changes in these streams.
 The program

-is conducted by the Public Works Operations Division.
-The city has carried
+is conducted by the Public Works Operations and Natural Resources Divisions.
+The City has carried

-Lincoln, Fever, Padden, Connelly, Chuckanut, Squalicum, Baker, and Silver
+Lincoln, Fever, Padden, Connelly, Chuckanut, Squalicum, and Baker Creeks.

 Water Quality Parameters Measured